Skip to content

 What’s it about?

 Everyone should know that I’m a big fan of style with substance.
 This Australian group of researchers used a validated assessment tool to examine several neonatal resuscitation flowcharts.
-By looking at the physical characteristics of the algorithms (such as font size, use of contrast and colour), the structure of the content and the actual layout, they could assess how effective the algorithms might be as a memory aid.
+By looking at the physical characteristics of the charts (such as font size, use of contrast and colour), the structure of the content and the actual layout, they could assess how effective it might be as a memory aid.

 Why does it matter?